USAF discharge rules for sex offenders

 - If a member has a prior substantiated allegation of sexual assault or sexual harassment.

 The abuse of authority presumption will be a big factor.
 Article 93a Prohibited activities with a recruit or a trainee by a person in a position of special trust is an offense under the UCMJ.
 Service members who fraternize and assume they are having a consensual sexual relationship with someone in their charge will be mandatorily discharged with out exception.
 This new Instruction has strengthened the rules for discharge for sexual offenders.
+The general instruction for Air Force Separations can be found is AFI 36 3211, previously AFI 36 3208.

 What considerations for discharge are not allowed?